taiojia/playback/README.md

 # playback
-playback is an OpenStack provisioning DevOps tool that all of the OpenStack components can be deployed with high availability.
+playback is an OpenStack provisioning DevOps tool that all of the OpenStack components can be deployed automation with high availability.

 ### Getting Started